 Basilica Cathedral dominates the town’s skyline with its bell tower.

 The Church of Purgatory caught my attention with its unusual theme of death, fashionable at the time of building, in 1747.
 Death was considered not as an end but as the beginning of a better life.
 There are carvings of skeletons, skulls and angels with more unusual details of flames enveloping repentant souls.
 The wooden door is divided into 36 panels with skulls and crossbones, sometimes crowned with headwear belonging to different classes of society, showing that all men are equal after death.

-Matera was declared a UNESCO World Heritage Site in 1993 for being “the most outstanding example of a troglodyte settlement in the Mediterranean” and visitor numbers are slowly increasing.
-Many of the caves have been renovated and used as homes, hotels and restaurants but in Sassi Caveoso in the lower town most of the caves and the earliest dwellings have remained empty.
+Matera was declared a UNESCO World Heritage Site in 1993 for being “the most outstanding example of a troglodyte settlement in the Mediterranean”.
+Since then visitor numbers have slowly increased.
+Many of the caves have been renovated and used as homes, hotels and restaurants but in Sassi Caveoso, in the lower town, most of the caves have remained empty.
 It’s a fascinating side of town where you can wander the silent cobbled streets and twisting alleys; take steps and stairs and turn a corner for a view of tumbling rooftops and weather worn walls and get a feel for what is was to live here years ago.
 Only the cats will keep you company.

 I can imagine Matera in 10 years time being a complete boutique town filled with cave hotels, bars and restaurants with none of the empty caves left in their original state.
 If you’d like to see it before that happens go now; enjoy the peace and calm of a city that’s steeped in millennia of history and where you really do feel like you’ve stepped back 2000 years in time.